Skip to main content

 steps:

-- name: settings-secret-example
+- name: 'step name'

-image: my-plugin
+image: registry/repo/image:tag

 + settings:

-+ token:
++ TOKEN:

 + from_secret: secret_token